Seola17/Hello-World/README.md

 - 👋 Hi, I’m @Seola17
-- 👀 I’m interested in Ai for medical imaging
+- 👀 I’m interested in AI for medical imaging
 - 🌱 I’m currently learning the basic deep learning algorithms
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...